razzp/spank-my-dom/docs/spank-my-dom.getdataorthrow.md

 ## Exceptions

-If no data is found.
+SyntaxError - If no data is found.

 ## Example 1